MIRA: Medical Time Series Foundation Model for Real-World Health Data: Introduction

 \section{Introduction}

-Medical time series data, including signals such as electrocardiograms (ECG)~\citep{gupta2024comprehensive}, electroencephalograms (EEG)~\citep{ekambaram2023tsmixer}, vital signs and laboratory measurements~\citep{van2023cross}, are key to understanding the dynamic physiological states of patients over time~\citep{DBLP:journals/corr/abs-2504-17613, DBLP:journals/corr/HarutyunyanKKG17}. \haoli{Continuously modeling these patient data trajectories supports clinical forecasting tasks such as predicting organ failure or treatment response~\citep{gupta2024comprehensive, guo2023ehr}, enabling earlier decisions and better patient outcomes~\citep{DBLP:conf/bcb/LiuZJS22, li2024cif}.} \xc{However, effectively utilizing medical time series data in practice remains challenging, as patient populations, disease profiles, and clinical protocols can vary widely across regions and institutions.
+Medical time series data, including signals such as electrocardiograms (ECG)~\citep{gupta2024comprehensive}, electroencephalograms (EEG)~\citep{ekambaram2023tsmixer}, vital signs and laboratory measurements~\citep{van2023cross}, are key to understanding the dynamic physiological states of patients over time~\citep{DBLP:journals/corr/abs-2504-17613, DBLP:journals/corr/HarutyunyanKKG17}. \haoli{Continuously modeling these patient data trajectories supports clinical forecasting tasks such as predicting organ failure or treatment response~\citep{gupta2024comprehensive, guo2023ehr}, enabling earlier decisions and better patient outcomes~\citep{DBLP:conf/bcb/LiuZJS22, li2024cif}.} \xc{However, effectively utilizing medical time series data in practice remains challenging, as patient populations, disease profiles, and clinical protocols can vary widely across regions and institutions \citep{wu2025term2note}.
 Moreover, such data is often collected in an irregular and asynchronous manner~\citep{sahiner2023data, guo2022evaluation}, further complicating efforts to build generalizable models.
-These challenges are compounded by regulatory constraints such as GDPR~\citep{DBLP:conf/clef/SchlegelLW0NKBZ23,li2019impact}, which inhibit data sharing and result in institutions training task-specific models from scratch on local data, incurring significant resource overhead.} This highlights the need for a shareable medical foundation model trained on validated, open medical time series datasets, that is able to learn generalizable patterns from large and varied datasets, reducing the need for extensive data annotation and custom model building, while also helping to share knowledge effectively across different clinical institutions, data types, and medical tasks~\citep{DBLP:conf/bionlp/LiWSBNKZB0N23, DBLP:journals/corr/abs-2404-03264}.
+These challenges are amplified by regulatory frameworks such as GDPR~\citep{DBLP:conf/clef/SchlegelLW0NKBZ23,li2019impact}, which restrict cross-institutional data exchange and hinder the development of unified modeling paradigms, often resulting in redundant and resource-intensive local optimization efforts.} This highlights the need for a foundation model trained on validated medical time series datasets, that is able to learn generalizable patterns from large and varied datasets, reducing the need for extensive data annotation and custom model building, while also helping to share knowledge effectively across different clinical institutions, data types, and medical tasks~\citep{DBLP:conf/bionlp/LiWSBNKZB0N23, DBLP:journals/corr/abs-2404-03264}.